Self-Admitted GenAI Usage in Open-Source Software: Discussion

 \subsection{RQ3: Impact of GenAI Usage on Code Churn}

-Our results for \textbf{RQ3} challenge popular narratives about the impact of GenAI on software development.
-Contrary to claims in the GitClear report, which was extensively discussed in the software development community,\footnote{\href{https://news.ycombinator.com/item?id=39177008}{news.ycombinator.com/item?id=39177008}}\footnote{\href{https://www.reddit.com/r/programming/comments/1ac7cb2/new_github_copilot_research_finds_downward/}{reddit.com/r/.../new\_github\_copilot\_research\_finds\_downward/}} we did not find an increasing code churn after GenAI adoption.
-The overall trend we observed pointed in the opposite direction, that is, we noticed a decreasing average code churn.
+\textbf{Our results for \textbf{RQ3} challenge popular narratives about the impact of GenAI on software development.} Contrary to claims in the GitClear report, which was extensively discussed in the software development community~\cite{gitclear-hackernews, gitclear-reddit}, we did not find an increasing code churn after GenAI adoption.
+The overall trend we observed pointed in the opposite direction, i.e., we noticed a decreasing average code churn.
 This is in line with a study by Grewal et al.~\cite{10.1145/3643991.3645072} which examined how ChatGPT-generated code is integrated into GitHub projects.
-They found that approximately 54\% of the generated code lines were integrated and only 2.5\% of them were later modified.
-However, we did find 12 repositories for which we could confirm that churn is increasing since GenAI adoption.
+They found that approximately 54\% of the generated code lines were integrated and only 2.5\% of the generated snippets were later modified.
+However, our RDD analysis revealed that three repositories (3/26, 11.5\%) had a significant upward file-based code churn trend with a positive slope ($p < 0.05$).
+This indicates that a subset of repositories exhibited a progressively faster increase in code churn after GenAI adoption.
+To contextualize this finding, we note that a larger proportion of repositories (12/26, 46.2\%) showed an upward trend with a negative slope, i.e., churn increased, but the increase decelerated over time.
+In addition, 26.9\% (7/26) showed downward trends.
+This heterogeneity suggests that GenAI's impact on code churn is context-dependent rather than uniformly negative, as suggested by the GitClear report.

-Due to the contrasting evidence, \textbf{researchers} need to further explore the factors that contribute to increased code churn.
-The patterns we identified using our RDD analysis are a valuable lens for clustering projects, to guide a detailed qualitative study of projects exhibiting certain patterns.
+Our \textbf{RQ3} results motivate us to recommend that \textbf{researchers} explore the factors that contribute to increased code churn.
+The patterns we identified using our RDD analysis are a \textbf{valuable lens for clustering projects}.
+This clustering can inform a detailed qualitative study of projects that exhibit similar patterns.
 The difference between our results and the GitClear report can be partially attributed to the methodological differences between the studies.
 While GitClear used a global cutoff date, we used the first GenAI mention in a repository as a proxy for GenAI adoption, thus following a more fine-grained approach.
-Moreover, we introduced file-level and line-level code churn and analyzed data both on the project-level and globally.
-Our definitions and the code we share as part of our research artifact enable other researchers to consider code churn in their own studies.
+Moreover, we introduced \textbf{file-level and line-level code churn} and calculated churn at the project-level and globally.
+Our definitions and the code in our supplementary material enable other researchers to consider code churn in their own studies.